Afzaa Fadini Abdul Aziz: Career

-Marriage
+Marriage and children

 On 22 September 2025, the Selangor palace announced that Tengku Amir Shah would marry Afzaa Fadini on 2 October.
 The royal wedding ceremony was held at the Masjid Istana Diraja, Istana Alam Shah on the morning of 2 October 2025.
 The solemnization was officiated by Selangor's mufti, Anhar Opir, while the Tengku Panglima Raja of Selangor, Tengku Ahmad Shah and the Tengku Indera Pahlawan Diraja, Tengku Putra acted as witnesses.
 A wedding reception took place at Balairung Seri, Istana Alam Shah on 22 October 2025.

+On 21 July 2026, Afzaa gave birth to their first child, a daughter, named Yang Mulia Tengku Alia Amira binti Tengku Amir Shah.

 Titles, styles and honours

 The full title and style of Afzaa Fadini is:

 Her Highness Datin Paduka Seri Afzaa Fadini binti Dato' Abdul Aziz, S.P.M.S.